 6 ounces bittersweet or semisweet chocolate, melted

 1 cup heavy cream

-Gently fold the cream into chocolate mixture.
+Gently fold the cream into the chocolate mixture.
 Pour into the prepared pan and place plastic wrap directly on the surface.
 Freeze until firm, at least 8 hours.

 Remove the plastic covering and un-mold the semifreddo onto a serving platter.
-Peel away plastic wrap, slice, and serve immediately.
+Peel away the plastic wrap, slice, and serve immediately.
 Top with chopped nuts, chocolate, or whatever tickles your fancy.